 At Firefly we value and benefit from individual expression and passion, which we do our best to nurture, support and channel into our games.
 We believe this, combined with a flexible working environment and room to grow at the company, makes Firefly a great place to work whether you’re starting out in games or looking for an empowering next step.

-Simon Bradbury and Eric Ouellette first met in the 90s at Impressions Games, while working on Caesar and Lords of the Realm.
-Simon, working as a freelance coder and designer, and Eric in a Producer role eventually decided to break off on their own and set up Firefly Studios in 1999, with the aim of merging the City Builder and Real-Time Strategy genres.
+Firefly Studios co-founders Simon Bradbury and Eric Ouellette first met in the 90s at Impressions Games, while working on Caesar and Lords of the Realm.
+Simon, working as a freelance coder and designer, and Eric in a Producer role eventually decided to break off on their own and set up Firefly in 1999, with the aim of merging the City Builder and Real-Time Strategy genres.
 After working out of a small rented room in South London for two years, the team accomplished this with the release of Stronghold.

-Self-Publishing & Free-to-Play
+Online & Free-to-Play